janoszab/yii2-maintenance-mode/README.md

    ],
 ```

-Create a file in the `@web` directory named `maintenance` to activate the maintenance mode.
+Create a file in the `@web` directory named `maintenance.on` to activate the maintenance mode.